GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/5_Evaluating_pggb_output.md

 ??? info "ODGI 1D visualization by path orientation for the 5NM after start point being fixed"
 ![ODGI 1D visualization by path orientation](theme_figures/ODGI-Path-Orientation-1D-5NMres.png)
-This image shows a 1D rendering of the built pangenome graph where the paths are colored by orientation.
-Forward is black, reverse is red.